How (And How Often) To Write Investor Updates

 Here are some items that belong in an investor update:

-1. Friendly introduction: Start with a warm introduction, giving a TL;DR and general sense of how the quarter went.
+1. Friendly introduction: Start with a warm introduction, giving a TL;DR and a general sense of how the quarter went.
 This sets the tone for the update and engages the reader from the outset.

 2. Vision/Mission.
 Regularly reiterate the company's vision and mission.
 It’s okay to sound like a broken record here.
 You want your investors to know the soundbite by heart so they can share it with others